leiqianwang/React-Form-Management-Mini-App-Integrated-with-Backend/README.md

 ##  Spring Boot Backend Overview
 This project uses Spring Boot to provide a RESTful API for managing Friends and Pets data.
 The backend is built with Java, Spring Boot, and Maven, and connects to an H2 in-memory database for development and testing.

-Features
-CRUD operations for Friends and Pets entities Role-based authentication using Spring Security
-CORS support for integration with frontend applications H2 Console for easy database inspection

 #  API Endpoints
 /friends - Manage friends (GET, POST, etc.)
 /pets - Manage pets (GET, POST, etc.)